samboy/ChessVariantResearch/Congo/README.md

 make the game *more* drawish.
 Either that, or Zillions just doesn’t know how to utilize the islands properly.

+# Simpler Setup
-As an aside, let’s have a different opening, with only elephants, zebras, and crocs:
+Let’s have a different opening, with only elephants, zebras, and crocs:

 ```